jongio/azure-mcp/docs/PR-626-Remaining-Work.md

        - [Quota tests folder](../areas/quota/tests/)
        - [DiagramGenerateCommandTests.cs] (add if missing under deploy tests)
    - Justification (if waived): _<add rationale>_
-   Diagram test is waiting for changes/confirmation
+   Diagram tool updated with no url output so over-sized payload test not needed.
-10. [ ] Security & sovereignty
+10. [] Security & sovereignty
     - Ensure no region / subscription IDs are written to logs at Information or above without user intent.
     - Confirm no USGov / China cloud breakage due to hard-coded public cloud URLs (see item 2).
       - Linked Files: